 It’s a given that artificial implants have a finite life expectancy.
 But many factors may affect how long the implants will last, including:

 - The precise alignment and positioning of the implant during surgery

 - The patient’s activity level and lifestyle, body weight, and general health and well-being

 Mako Robotic Surgery is a proven technique with many advantages over traditional surgery.
 One of these is that robotic arm surgery helps with the precision of movement needed to ensure that the implants fit the patient well and will last for many, many years.
 This means that risks like dislocation, wear and tear, loosening, reaction to debris, fracture, damage in the nerves, and metal sensitivity are minimal with this type of technology.

 Needless to say, the outcome of the robotic surgery will also vary depending on the patient’s recovery process.
 So our surgeons and doctors will need to monitor your progress through a series of follow-ups during post-surgery rehabilitation.

-Patients who are considering a robotic knee replacement surgery or a robotic hip replacement surgery in Brooksville can schedule an appointment with Dr. Tarabishy, a Board-Certified Orthopedic Surgeon and a Fellow of the American Academy of Orthopedic Surgeons.
+Patients who are considering a robotic knee replacement surgery or a robotic hip replacement surgery can schedule an appointment with Dr. Tarabishy, a Board-Certified Orthopedic Surgeon and a Fellow of the American Academy of Orthopedic Surgeons.